 Transfer between terminals

 The Airport Rail Link connects the international (T1) and domestic terminals (T2 and T3), and the T-Bus provides a frequent service between T1 and T2.
 The Domestic terminals are walking distance apart.

-There are a wide variety of shops, bars and restaurants throughout the terminals, as well as shower facilities, internet kiosks, cell phone rental and duty-free shopping.
-T1 and T2 also have wireless Internet access.
+There are a wide variety of shops, bars and restaurants throughout the terminals, as well as shower facilities, internet kiosks, designated smoking areas, cell phone rental and duty-free shopping.
 Foreign exchange and ATMs are available throughout the airport.
 Medical facilities and baggage storage are also available in T1.
-The airport is non-smoking but there are some designated smoking areas.
-Business services in Terminals 1 and 2 offer meeting rooms, fax and internet facilities.
-Disabled facilities and access are good.
+Business services in Terminals 1 and 2 offer meeting rooms and internet.

 Conference and business facilities are available in all the terminals.
 Facilities in T3 can be hired through Qantas, while T1 and T2 have larger, fully equipped conference rooms with whiteboards, flipcharts and AV equipment.